 Academic Integrity: I will NOT tolerate cheating or plagiarism of any kind!
-This includes copying stuff off the internet, and submitting a paper that is identical to a classmates.
+This includes copying stuff off the internet, getting answers from sites like Chegg, sharing answers on a Discord server, submitting a paper that is identical to a classmates, or any of the nasty stuff that has become oh-so-common during the COVID Pandemic.
 While you're allowed (actually, encouraged) to work together) on assignments, you must turn in your own work, and in your own words!
-The first offense results in a grade of "0" on the assignment and a stern warning.
-Any subsequent offense results in a report filed with the dean's office.